CalebNSmith/kalicalib/README.md

 KaliCalibNet is a neural network model for basketball court calibration and keypoint (grid + baskets) detection.
 It is **an implementation** of the architecture presented in [KaliCalib: A Framework for Basketball Court Registration](https://arxiv.org/abs/2209.07795) by Adrien Maglo, Astrid Orcesi, and Quoc Cuong Pham.

+This is part of a larger project to get more advanced analytics for smaller college basketball programs.
+I am particuarly focused on the Division II Mountain East Conference.

 ### Example output
 ![](./images/successful_inference.jpg)